costiiI2/IAAAAAA/lab05/README.md

-# DronePilot package
+# Lab5 - Line Following Drone

 ## Description
-This package contains different modules that are used to send directions to the Crazyflie 2.1 drone and track objects.
-This package does not include the part of the code that is used to control the drone and send the images.
+This two packages contains different modules that are used to send directions to the Crazyflie 2.1 drone by following a line and track objects.
+This package does not include the parts of the code that are running on the drone and are used to control the drone and send the images.

 ## Requirements
 To use this package, you need to create a virtual environment and install the required packages.
 You can do this by running the following commands: